wehlutyk/2016-09-daad-research-project/project.md

 contrasting tasks and contexts.
 Indeed, the references included in section\ \ref{breakdown-epistemology} argue that representations only have meaning insofar as they relate to a concrete situation, and the relationship to that context determines how a representation can be interpreted and used.
 As a consequence, transmission chains such as this one should heavily depend on the concrete transmission situations they create.
+As @kirby_cumulative_2008 [p.
+10685] have observed for artificial vocabularies:

+> [Cultural transmission] gives rise to adaptive systems that respond to the pressures imposed by the transmission bottleneck that exists between the producer and learner of behavior.

-We believe this dependence on context can be shown empirically by comparing the evolution of sentences under very slightly different transmission contraints (more or less distraction or reading time), different scoring rules, or different contextual information.
+Following the debate presented in the previous section, this type of dependence of long-term results on transmission conditions and context should generalise to other types of culturally transmitted content and in particular linguistic content, a fact we believe can be shown by comparing the evolution of sentences under very slightly different transmission contraints (more or less distraction or reading time), different scoring rules, or different contextual information.

 As regards data analysis, we will apply a combination of qualitative and quantitative measures across the four work items.
 Manual observation, sentence-coding, and cross-checking between coders will let us distinguish the different types of transformations sentences undergo, and the qualitatively different results that evolution leads to.